Imran4424/iOS-InterviewQuestions/Swift.md

 - **Simplified Concurrency:** It provides a higher-level abstraction that makes it easier to write multi-threaded code, as developers can focus on the work itself rather than the intricacies of thread management.
 - **Efficient Resource Use:** GCD matches tasks to available system resources, leading to more efficient and faster execution.

 ### What is a dispatch queue?
 Explain serial vs concurrent dispatch queues.

+A dispatch queue is a lightweight object managed by Grand Central Dispatch (GCD) to which applications submit tasks (as blocks of code or functions) for execution.

 ### What’s the difference between `async` and `sync` in GCD?